manuelklein85/Project_1-King_County_House_Prices/README.md

 # Project_1-King_County_House_Prices
-This is the first project that was created within the scope of the Data Science Bootcamp by neuefische Gmbh, Hamburg, Germany
+This is the first project created during the Data Science Bootcamp by neuefische Gmbh, Hamburg, Germany

 <b>This repository contains:</b>
 - The dataset for the project

 - A Jupyter notebook with the following chapters:
 1) Importing Python libraries and dataset
 2) Understanding the data
     3. Revising the data on basis of the insights from the previous step
     4. Identifying the relevant features
     5. Performing the linear regression